Bloodmobile

-How to organise a blood drive

-The first step in organising any blood drive is to contact the nearest blood bank or blood donation centre.
-A blood drive representative is assigned to help the person organising the drive.
-The representative assesses whether the organising company meets the requirements for the drive to proceed.
-The representative and organiser then plan the actual drive together, establishing mutual goals based on the size of the group and how many people are expected to donate.

 How a bloodmobile worked in the 1950s

+The first bloodmobiles were created by Dr. Charles Drew, an African-American leader in the field, in 1941, making it particularly ironic that African-American blood was first rejected and then accepted only when kept separate from White blood.

-In the 1950s the American Red Cross ran mobile blood units that gave people a community-based location at which to donate.
+By the 1950s the American Red Cross ran mobile blood units that gave people a community-based location at which to donate.
 These mobile units were very efficient, with a large Red Cross truck staffed by two men arriving at an empty location and setting up for the first donation, which would be taken two hours later.
 The truck would be loaded with at least ten beds, mattresses, dozens of screens and chairs, waste receptacles, tables, stools, huge refrigerated boxes, canvas bags of ice, coffee urns, orange juice, canteen equipment, hundreds of blood bottles, boxes of sterile supplies, bottles of solution, literature and record forms, oxygen tanks, and sheets.
 The men would have this unloaded and set up on site in less than an hour.

 Once setup was complete, nurses, volunteers and doctors arrived.
 There were normally six nurses and 15 volunteers.
 The nurses did their preliminary tasks while the volunteers split off into groups.
 One group unpacked and set up the reception area.
 Another group set up the canteen and prepared food for after donations.
 The third group set up the blood bottle table where the blood would be tagged, numbered, and recorded.

 When the site opened, donors would enter via the reception area to answer questionnaires which determined whether they were eligible to donate.
 Once accepted, a donor was taken through to the nurse, who would take blood pressure and perform other tests.
 The donor then went to the next nurse, who took the blood.
 If the donor had a reaction while donating, they went to the recovery room where they went under the care of the doctor until they had fully recovered.
 If the donor did not have a reaction, they would go to the canteen for refreshments.

 In the 1950s, mobile blood units like this would collect from 200 donors in six hours.